zeropingheroes/lanager/README.md

 If you get stuck, [create an issue](https://github.com/zeropingheroes/lanager/issues) with the details of what you're experincing:
 - The commands you've run
-- The output of `docker compose up`
+- The output of `docker-compose up`
 - The output of `docker logs app`
 - Any errors displayed in your browser